yirifi/message-engine/README.md

 ## Services

 Currently, the application supports sending emails via the ZeptoMail API.
+To dispatch emails through ZeptoMail, produce a Kafka message targeting the `send-email` topic.
+This message should be a JSON string adhering to the structure defined by either the **`Email`** or **`TemplateEmail`** interface, as specified in `src/types/messageTypes.ts`.

 We can extend the application with more services:

 1. Create a new service file in `src/services/`.
 2. Implement your service logic.
-3. Include kafka topic for the service within the **`MessageTopics`** enum, located in `src/types/messageTypes`.
+3. Include kafka topic for the service within the **`MessageTopics`** enum, located in `src/types/messageTypes.ts`.
-4. Import and use your service in `src/index.ts` based on the kafka topic.
+4. Import and use your service in `src/index.ts` based on specific kafka topic.

 ## Deployment